lubuntu-team/manual/source/5/5.2/desktop_icons.rst

 Chapter 5.2 Desktop Icons
 =========================

 The icons on your desktop can be moved by left clicking, holding and dragging the desktop icon to the position you want it.
 Shortcuts or desktop entry files can be opened by double click on the icon.
 If you want to view or edit a desktop file say for launching an application is to right click on the icon open with and select say a text editor like featherpad to open file.
 If you move a desktop icon and then want to move it back right click and uncheck :menuselection:`Stick to current Position`.
+If you have an new executable file on your desktop and always want to run it right click and select :menuselection:`Trust this executable`.

 Adding and removing items from the desktop
 ------------------------------------------